deep-sachdev/slovakia-political-engagement-analytics/README.md

 > Individuals aged **35–54** who report **financial difficulty** (“Difficult” / “Very difficult”) are **significantly more likely to post political content online** than those living comfortably.

-This suggests **economic pressure amplifies political voice**, not apathy.
+This may suggest that economic pressure amplifies political voice, not apathy.

 ---